Protocol for seeing clients – Covid-19 Revised 9th and 21st October (in anticipation of reduced time between appointments)

 - Up until now, all surfaces from front door to treatment room have been cleaned between every client entrance and exit.
 As the practice gets busier and there are more calls on the receptionist’s time, this is unlikely to be sustainable.
 Therefore a second automatic hand sanitiser has been installed at the top of the stairs for clients to use prior to entering the stairwell to minimise the risk of cross contamination in the stairwell.
 All surfaces in the stairwell will be cleaned regularly, a minimum of once an hour by the receptionist.
 If a client is deemed to be particularly vulnerable by either the client or the practitioner, the stairwell will be cleaned before they enter and leave by either the practitioner or receptionist.

 - Where clients have used the toilet, this will also be cleaned between clients, where practical, and regularly during the day, when not.
-When more than one treatment room is in use, the priority will be to ensure each client can arrive and leave safely and the toilet will be cleaned as soon as possible after use.
-To date, the toilet has been cleaned after every use.
+When more than one treatment room is in use, the priority will be to ensure each client can arrive and leave safely and the toilet will be cleaned as soon as possible after use

 - Carpets in treatment rooms to be steam cleaned daily.